 Ease of Use

 The Meta bottle is nearly as simple to use as a classic Nalgene Wide-Mouth, with a few funky additions.
 We loved some of these differences, like the lid, which requires only one full 360 twist to close entirely.
 This is different than most screw-top bottles that require a few turns to ensure the lid is tight.
 The bottle is strange in that it is partially collapsible and partially hard-sided.
-In this way, it is like a combination of the Nomader Collapsible and a hard-sided bottle like the Camelbak Eddy.
-This means it has another screw closure, which makes it easy to clean, since it breaks down into two halves easily.
+This style collapsible bottle takes up more space and weighs more.
+This design made it very easy to clean, since it breaks down into two halves easily.
 The silicone portion of the bottle attracted dirt, though, while the hard-sided part shed dirt much more easily.

 In terms of durability, for a collapsible bottle, the Meta is our highest scoring model.
-Unlike the other Platypus collapsible bottles, like the new DuoLock or the classic SoftBottle, the Meta is made of much more durable material.
-Combined with its fairly simple lid system, this was enough to give the Meta a durability rating that compared to some of the toughest competitors, like the Kleen Kanteen Insulated and the CamelBak Eddy.
+Unlike the other Platypus collapsible bottles, like the DuoLock or the classic SoftBottle, the Meta is made of much more durable material.
+Combined with its fairly simple lid system, this was enough to give the Meta a durability rating that compared to some of the toughest competitors, like the Kleen Kanteen Insulated and the CamelBak Eddy+.